Every year the kids write a letter to Santa, but how often does he write back?

-The Post Office recommends sending Letters from Santa by December 8 so that they can be received by the Anchorage, AK, Postmaster no later than December 15.
-Santa’s helpers in Anchorage, AK, will take care of the rest!
+The Post Office recommends sending Letters from Santa by December 1, 2023 so that they can be received by the Anchorage, AK, Postmaster in time for the elves to do their magic.

-Be sure to share the experience on social media using #LettersFromSanta.
+Be sure to share the experience on social media using #GreetingsFromTheNorthPole

 - To save paper, write on the back of your child’s letter.
 If you keep them together, your child will also be able to recall what he or she wrote.

 - When responding as Santa, make the response as personal as possible by highlighting your child’s accomplishments over the past year.
 For example, helping around the house, receiving good grades in a particular subject at school or participating in community service activities.

 What if I missed the Dec.
 1, 2023 deadline?

 That’s ok!
 It happens.
 If your kids are young enough to totally believe in Christmas Magic….or don’t understand postal stamps…just make your own return letter and slip it into your stack of mail.
 They’ll never know!

 To help you out, I made this cute FAUX stamp that you can copy and print on an envelope.
 I made it in Picmonkey if you’d like to make your own.

 Where to Buy Stationary for the Kid’s Letter to Santa

 ~This post contains affiliate links (including links to Amazon) which may reward me in the event of a sale.~